Calculate P Value From T Statistic

 Q: Should I use a one-tailed or a two-tailed test?

 A: Use a one-tailed test when you have a specific directional hypothesis, meaning that you expect the effect to be either positive or negative.
-Use a two-tailed test when you do not have a specific directional hypothesis.
+Also, use a two-tailed test when you do not have a specific directional hypothesis.
 The choice between a one-tailed and a two-tailed test affects the calculation of the p-value.

 Q: What are some common mistakes to avoid when calculating p-values?